 Red blinks.
 “Aren’t they super expensive?”
 He expects a ping of aversion from Unpartitioned Red, these days most major expenditures either get a nudge for or against, but this one seems to evoke ambivalence.
 The impression he gets instead is that having a super-fast flying pokemon might be worth the price, if it stands out from others…

 “Yep, and not recommended for first time fliers.
-But they’re absurdly fast and maneuverable given their weight, so if you can find a pilot with one—”
+But they’re absurdly fast and maneuverable even with a rider, so if you can find a pilot with one—”

 “—a second passenger wouldn’t affect them much.
 That sounds perfect.”
 He hesitates.
-“Do any trainers with aerodactyl work for taxi companies?”
+“Do any trainers with noivern work for taxi companies?”

 “I’ve never heard of one,” Dr. Madi admits.
 “They may be ideal for multiple passengers, but they don’t have the stamina for long trips, and the margins on short ones probably aren’t too high since they take a lot of upkeep.
 You’d probably make more as a pilot just selling it for a more common mount.
-They haven’t been around long enough to be with any retired trainers, but there might be some with injuries that make them unsuited to battle?
+There might be some with injuries that make them unsuited to battle?
 Best I can think of for now.”

 Red nods and checks the time, then stands.
 “I should head out.
 Thanks for this.”